andrewt110216/iq-tester-game/README.md

-`iq-tester` is a simple command-line version of the classic game "IQ Tester"
+`iqtester` is a simple command-line version of the classic game "IQ Tester"

 # Quick Start